-What is BROMATE?
+What is bromate?

-Bromate is a by-product formed when drinking water is disinfected to kill bacteria and other microorganisms.
-The disinfection process is called ozonation.
+Bromate is a byproduct formed when drinking water is disinfected using a process called ozonation.
 Bromate has no taste or color and is not found in nature.

 Where can bromate be found and how is it used?